-Myeloproliferative neoplasms are clonal proliferations of bone marrow stem cells, which can manifest as an increased number of platelets, red blood cells (RBCs), or white blood cells (WBCs) in the circulation and sometimes as increased fibrosis in the bone marrow with consequent extramedullary hematopoiesis (cell production outside the marrow).
+Myeloproliferative neoplasms are clonal proliferations of bone marrow stem cells, which can manifest as an increased number of platelets, red blood cells (RBCs), or white blood cells (WBCs), alone or in combination, in the circulation and sometimes with fibrosis in the bone marrow and extramedullary hematopoiesis (cell production outside the marrow).
 Based on these abnormalities, they are classified as

-Polycythemia vera Polycythemia Vera Polycythemia vera (PV) is a chronic myeloproliferative neoplasm characterized by an increase in morphologically normal red cells (its hallmark), but also white cells and platelets.
-Ten to 30%... read more (some combination of increased WBCs, RBCs, and/or platelets)
+Polycythemia vera Polycythemia Vera Polycythemia vera is a chronic myeloproliferative neoplasm characterized by an increase in morphologically normal red cells (its hallmark), but also white cells and platelets.
+Ten to 15% of... read more (any combination of increased WBCs, RBCs, and platelets but rarely erythrocytosis alone)

-Essential thrombocythemia, primary myelofibrosis, and polycythemia vera are Philadelphia chromosome–negative myeloproliferative neoplasms that can spontaneously transform to acute leukemia Acute leukemias Leukemia is a malignant condition involving the excess production of immature or abnormal leukocytes, which eventually suppresses the production of normal blood cells and results in symptoms... read more .
-Essential thrombocythemia and polycythemia vera transform at very low rates in the absence of prolonged exposure to chemotherapeutic agents.
+Essential thrombocythemia, primary myelofibrosis, and polycythemia vera can spontaneously transform to acute leukemia Acute leukemias Leukemia is a malignant condition involving the excess production of immature or abnormal leukocytes, which eventually suppresses the production of normal blood cells and results in symptoms... read more .
+Essential thrombocythemia and polycythemia vera transform at very low rates in the absence of prolonged exposure to chemotherapeutic agents such as hydroxyurea.

 Less common myeloproliferative neoplasms include the hypereosinophilic syndromes Hypereosinophilic Syndrome Hypereosinophilic syndrome is a condition characterized by peripheral blood eosinophilia with manifestations of organ system involvement or dysfunction directly related to eosinophilia in the... read more and mastocytosis Mastocytosis Mastocytosis is mast cell infiltration of skin or other tissues and organs.
 Symptoms result mainly from mediator release and include pruritus, flushing, and dyspepsia due to gastric hypersecretion... read more .
-Myeloproliferative neoplasms also can overlap with the myelodysplastic syndromes Myelodysplastic Syndrome (MDS) The myelodysplastic syndrome (MDS) is group of disorders typified by peripheral cytopenia, dysplastic hematopoietic progenitors, a hypercellular or hypocellular bone marrow, and a high risk... read more .
+Myeloproliferative neoplasms also can overlap with the myelodysplastic syndromes Myelodysplastic Syndrome (MDS) The myelodysplastic syndrome (MDS) is group of clonal hematopoietic stem cell disorders typified by peripheral cytopenia, dysplastic hematopoietic progenitors, a hypercellular or hypocellular... read more .